 In Australia, ING (an online-only bank) embarked on a two-year plan to reinvigorate its digital platform.
 They enlisted the help of 16,000 customers to shape the roadmap, putting the focus squarely on creating better experiences for the people that matter most.
 Although ING is not immune to technical problems (it was amongst a number of banks affected by an outage recently), its priorities are fundamentally right.

-They’ve put huge emphasis on reducing churn.
+They’ve put a huge emphasis on reducing churn.
 How so?
 They utilise behavioural analytics, leveraging its rich customer data to personalise communications.
 This eliminates irrelevant offers that would otherwise damage the relationship between ING and its customers.

 Instead, ING is automating its marketing and sales campaigns, intelligently targeting customers with relevant offers across its website and mobile app.